nus-cs2113-AY2122S1/tp/docs/team/jerrelllzw.md

 ## Project: Restaurant Buddy
 Restaurant Buddy is a desktop CLI application used to help restaurant managers keep track of their data.
-It is written in Java and has about x kLoC.
+It is written in Java and has about 3 kLoC.

 ## Contributions